livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. Print a number with 2 decimal places

 15. Convert a decimal number to hexadecimal

+16. Encode and decode text using rot13 encryption

+17. Script that prints every other line from the input, starting with the first line

+18. Script that adds two numbers with different number systems